Council support for street play

 - Strong, vocal political support

-These are the essential elements for success.
-Some councils have also provided officer support or found pots of funding for local groups to give direct, peer-support to streets, which can make a huge difference to the number of streets able to benefit, especially in areas of higher need.
-We can advise on this, and have developed a useful toolkit for councils.
+Some councils have also provided officer support or found pots of funding for local groups to give direct, peer-support to streets, which can make a huge difference to the number of street communities able to benefit, especially in areas of higher need.

 - Street play toolkit for local authorities

-- Free resources and support for residents (including this website!)
+- Free resources and support for residents (including this website and a national peer-support network)

 - Help with publicity and promotion